bitFez/PythonBeginnersWorkbook/README.md

 ## If you like it...
 please feel free to buy me a coffee through LeanPub [leanpub.com/python4schools](https://leanpub.com/python4schools) If you see any issues, please do raise an issue and let me know.

+## For contributers...
+Trying to get the layout to work in markdown has been a lot of trial and error.
+Thanks to [this post](https://stackoverflow.com/a/60502719/3550161) I have been able to embed codeblocks into tables for side by side code and text or images.